ACC25/wakaru/README.md

 ## Introduction

-Curating user experiences has become central to many industries in the digital age, where presenting a unified story, across company and product, is central to a holistic marketing strategy.
+Curating user experiences has become central to many industries in the digital age, where presenting a unified story, across company and product is central to a holistic marketing strategy.
 Customer Service represents one of the pillars of business and controlling a user’s experience in that area is important to presenting a unified front.

 With the emergence of accessible natural language processing technologies, such as IBM’s Watson Tone Analyzer, companies can now track the language and tone of their front-facing employees — such as customer service agents.